This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 Export applications are assessed on a case-by-case basis against the Ministry of Foreign Affairs and Trade’s Export Controls criteria.

-To date, the Ministry of Foreign Affairs and Trade has not approved the export of military goods, dual use goods, or other goods for use by the Israel Defence Force or Israeli Security Services since the electronic Export Controls database was established.
+The Ministry of Foreign Affairs and Trade has not approved the export of military goods, dual use goods, or other goods for use by the Israel Defence Force or Israeli Security Services since the electronic Export Controls database was established in 2006.

 How many New Zealanders are serving or have served with the Israeli Defence Force in Gaza?